SMarbella/Roman-Empire-Website/README.md

 **The Roman Empire** is a website and final project for LIS 475: User Interface and Website Design at the University of Arizona in Fall 2021.
 It gives visitors a quick introduction to the Roman Empire.
 Each page includes a quick summary of the Roman Empire's history, religious beliefs, citizens' social status, and prominent figures.

+BlueGriffon gives me more flexibility in the formatting of my website than WordPress and Drupal because it allows me to edit CSS and HTML code, which provides more customizability when I develop websites.
+I used BlueGriffon to create this website from scratch.

 ## Website Features

 The following REQUIRED features are completed: